 Ms. Wagner’s research interests include late medieval religious writing, liturgical theology, postcritical reading, and liberal arts pedagogy.
 She is a PhD Candidate at Harvard University.
 Kathryn serves as the Director of Academic Programming for the Center for Christianity and Scholarship, a Duke Chapel Affiliate.

 Dr. Watkins’ main areas of research are in metaphysics and philosophy of mathematics, with further interests in medieval philosophy, political philosophy, and PPE.
 He earned his PhD from UNC-Chapel Hill.

 Matthew Young, Postdoctoral Fellow

 Mr. Young studies the relationship between political theology and the practice of toleration.
 His teaching and research interests span the fields of theology, just war theory, toleration, law, virtue ethics, and PPE.
-He is completing his PhD in political theory from UNC-Chapel Hill.
+He earned his PhD in political theory from UNC-Chapel Hill.

 - Jed Atkins, E. Blake Byrne Associate Professor of Classical Studies and Associate Professor of Political Science

 - Thomas Pfau, Alice Mary Baldwin Distinguished Professor of English, and secondary appointments in German Studies and the Divinity School

 - Farr Curlin, Josiah C. Trent Professor of Medical Humanities in the Trent Center for Bioethics, Humanities and History of Medicine

 - Dorian Abbot (U Chicago), Luana Maroja (Williams), and Anna Krylov (USC), “Self-Censorship and the Politicization of the Sciences”